FCC-Sierra-Pacific-Power-NV-Energy/Plug-in--aws/pks/README.md

 ## Changelog

+- **Version 2.0:** Updated underlying Kubernetes library requiring updates to resource API paths.
+The Version 2.0 plug-in is supported with vCommander release 7.1.0 and higher.
+- **Version 1.1:**
-**Version 1.1:** Added List PKS Kubernetes Clusters step and Delete PKS Kubernetes Cluster step.
-Added extra error handling and logging.
+  - Added List PKS Kubernetes Clusters step and Delete PKS Kubernetes Cluster step.
+  - Added extra error handling and logging.
+  - The Version 1.1 and 1.0 plug-ins are supported with vCommander release 7.0.2 and higher.

-**Version 1.0:** Initial version.
+- **Version 1.0:** Initial version.

 ## Plug-in steps in this package